swing in a misty autumn atmosphere

 The emotional attunement that was missing.

-The ability to simply be a child without constantly adapting to the environment around them.
+The opportunity to simply be a child without constantly adapting to the environment around them.

 It means human beings adapt to the environments they grow up in.